hiyin/scopeplus/README.md

   <img width="500"  src="/screenshots/Logo_gradient.png">
 </p>

 Scope+ is a modern, scalable and generalized single-cell atlas portal archictecture.
-The architecture applied to 5 Million single-cell immune and blood cells data with realization in Covidscope web portal (https://www.covidsc.d24h.hk/).
+The architecture has been applied to 5 million single-cell COVID-19 immune and blood cells data with realization in Covidscope web portal (https://www.covidsc.d24h.hk/).

 ## Tutorial
 The tutorial for implementation of Scope+ to adapt user's own atlas datasets is available at: [https://hiyin.github.io/scopeplus-user-tutorial/](https://hiyin.github.io/scopeplus-user-tutorial/)